campbel/cv/README.md

 ### HP Inc, Staff Software Engineer (July 2015 - July 2019)

-- Served as a full-stack feature developer for HP&#39;s device remote management platform, supporting more than 10 million devices through HP&#39;s managed print services business, resulting in improved reliability and availability for customers.
+- Served as a full-stack feature developer for HP&#39;s remote device management platform, supporting more than 10 million devices through HP&#39;s managed print services business, resulting in improved reliability and availability for customers.

-- Led the successful migration of a bespoke frontend web application to AngularJS 1.X, resulting in improved performance and developer productivity, as well as better maintainability of the codebase.
+- Led the successful migration of a bespoke frontend web application to AngularJS 1.X, resulting in improved performance and developer productivity, as well as better codebase maintainability.

 - Collaborated with HP&#39;s design team to implement a new user interface that improved usability and reduced support calls, improved customer satisfaction and reduced support costs for the organization.